DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ### Intro Room

 #### Introduce the Dialogue Portal
-One thing I think would be a nice touch is having the dialogue portal
+- One thing I think would be a nice touch is having the dialogue portal spawn in the intro room a teeny bit after the screen fades from black.
+- This draws the player's attention to it and makes sure they don't miss it.
+- Maybe the initial room should be pretty simple so the player can focus on the dialogue portal.

-####
+#### Getting to the Questions
+- Getting the questions should be more of a grand occasion for the player.
+-

 ### Beyond the Intro Room